dgiri4132/portfolio-optimizer/README.md

 # Contents
 - There is the main file 'main.ipynb' : which is a Jupyter notebook with all code and results.
+- There is the main file 'main_clean.py' which is a more cleaner and better optimized version of 'main.ipynb'.
 - And there is  'requirements.txt': which has all the libraires that I needed to do the project.
 -'LICENSE' for open-source use.